HeySQuAD: A Spoken Question Answering Dataset: Models

-Let $Q_i$ be the input question and $S_i$ be ${Q_i}$ in spoken form.
+\textbf{Spoken Query Answering with ASR (QuASR):} Let $Q_i$ be the input question and $S_i$ be ${Q_i}$ in spoken form.
 Also let $P_i$ be the passage in textual form.
 We pass $S_i$ through an ASR system to obtain the transcription $T_i$.
 Also consider $A_i$ as the answer to the question.
 QuASR learns the conditional distribution P($A_I$ / $T_i$).
 Our model can be summarized by the following set of equations:

-Our $H^{ASR}$ is a Connectionist Temporal Classification(CTC) based Speech2Text model\cite{wang2020fairseqs2t,ott2019fairseq}.
-We employ it to generate $T_i$ in the form of characters directly from $S_i$.
-We have built multiple QuASR models that differ in the LLM used for question answering.
-Previous work has identified that the ASR errors have a significant impact on the performance of such systems.
-In order to mitigate this effect, we also build a set of systems that attempt to learn a mapping from the output of ASR system to the original question.
-This set of models can be summarized by the following set of equations.:

-where $H^{MT}$ represents a model that learns mapping from transcribed question $T_i$ to original question $Q_i$.
-We employ \cite{t5} as our $H_{MT}$.
-In addition, we also built a set of models that are first trained using the original questions and then fine-tuned using the transcribed questions.
-Our hypothesis in building these models is to investigate the possible effect of employing curriculum learning for transcribing the spoken questions.
-This set of models can be summarized by the following set of equations: